 After a few years, new questions might come up.
 Should we have a spleen removal done for our child, or is a bone marrow transplant a better idea?
 Do we know enough to make the right decision?
 During this critical period it’s important to have people around you who will give you the information you’ll need to make the best decisions possible.
 But remember, everybody is different.
 And every child with Pyruvate Kinase Deficiency has other needs, so keep looking at your child and your own feelings.

 Parents need to familiarize themselves with a very unknown disease, and the normal thing is to try to find as much information as possible.
 With PKD, this isn’t an easy thing to do.
-A lot of doctors are not well informed about this disorder, so parents need to find the information themselves.
-So a solid base is hard to find.
+A lot of doctors are not well informed about this disorder, so parents often will start looking for the information themselves.

 For parents, this means that the first couple of years are accompanied with a lot of questions and uncertainties.